Tweedy Bird Loc: No Holds Barred

 Tweedy Bird Loc started working on his second and last solo album, No Holds Barred in 1994.
 The album spawned his new single "Walk That Walk".
 This album had more commercial success than his previous '187 Ride By' album.
 Tweedy also had a television interview live from Compton.

 Tweedy released another diss targeted at Ruthless Records and Eazy-E from No Holds Barred entitled "Y'all Can't Fucc With Us".
 He also disses MC Ren on the track.

 Tweedy also dissed Miami rapper and 2 Live Crew member Luke Campbell on this album in response to his west coast diss song "Cowards In Compton".
-Tweed responded with his own song, "Fucc Miami".
-The main reason Tweedy dissed Luke was because Luke dissed his city, although "Cowards In Compton" was not actually aimed at Dangerous Records or Tweedy—Luke targeted the song at Dr. Dre and Snoop Dogg as revenge for being dissed by the duo on Dre's song "Fuck wit Dre Day (And Everybody's Celebratin')" from his 1992 solo debut The Chronic.
+Tweedy responded with his own song, "Fucc Miami".
+The main reason Tweedy dissed Luke was because Luke dissed his city, although "Cowards In Compton" was not actually aimed at Dangerous Records or Tweedy—Luke targeted the song at Dr. Dre and Snoop Dogg as revenge for being dissed by the duo on Dre's song "Fuck wit Dre Day (And Everybody's Celebratin')" on The Chronic.
 In early 1995, before Eazy-E's death from AIDS, Tweedy and Eazy-E ended their feud.
+The posthumous Eazy-E song "Ole School Shit" initially contained a diss verse towards Tweedy ridiculing him for his unsuccessful rap career, but it was removed in post production by DJ Yella.

 Death

+Richard in 2020, months before he passed away.

-Johnson died on April 3, 2020.
-No cause of death was revealed.
+Johnson died in April 3, 2020.
+One report said he died of heart or health complications.